 So we still do not know much of William Shotton's later career.
 Can you help in that regard?

 As a scenery painter he would have painted canvases of an enormous size suitable for the stage.
-He became noted in fact for the sheer size of his works.
+He became noted in fact for the size of his works.
 Next is a modest image of a portion only of one of his works - 'The Battle of Trafalgar', painted in 1836 - a small version of the very large digital image which you can access via this Wikepedia Commons page.
 Do see the image in its giant, 5,317 pixel width size.
 It is truly spectacular.
 An 1800 pixel version of the image can be seen here.
 He usually signed his artworks 'C. Stanfield R. A.'

 Another of his famous works was 'Mount Saint Michael' painted in 1830.
 The island, crowned with its castle, is located on the south coast of England almost as far as you can go west in Cornwall.
 At Mount's Bay.
 Not to be confused with the also spectacular Mont St. Michel, in France.
 The original giant work is in the Sunderland Museum & Art Gallery & is, I am advised, magnificent to behold.
 A small image of the Stanfield work follows, a larger version can be seen here, while a giant version, 5,234 pixels wide, can be viewed via this Wikipedia Commons page.

-A third most famous work by Clarkson Stanfield was his 1832 painting 'The Opening of New London Bridge', a work commissioned by King William IV.
+A third most famous work by Clarkson Stanfield was his 1831 or 1832 painting 'The Opening of New London Bridge', a work commissioned by King William IV.
 There are images of the work, in colour, available via Google images, but most of them are of modest size and/or adorned with commercial logos.
 One colour image can be viewed here.
 I show you, instead, a black & white 1868 print of the work, a print which is available for purchase, via e-Bay, as this section is commenced.
-We thank e-Bay vendor lineart for 'borrowing' his fine listing image.
+We thank eBay vendor lineart for 'borrowing' his fine listing image.
 Do drop by lineart's store!

 Clarkson married Mary Hutchinson in 1818 - the couple having two children.
 Mary very soon died however, in 1821, & the artist remarried - to Rebecca Adcock - in 1824 or early 1825.
 There were 10 children from that second marriage.
-Stanfield first exhibited at the Royal Academy in 1820.
+Stanfield first exhibited at the Royal Academy in 1829.
 In Dec.
 1834 he left the theatre & spent the rest of his life as a painter, particularly but not exclusively specialising in marine subjects.
 Charles Dickers was a close friend I read, indeed he dedicated 'Little Dorrit' to the artist.
-Stanfield suffered from poor health in the last ten years of his life & died in Hampstead in north London.
-He also lived, for a time, in a house in which Samuel Pepys had resided - was that the same house in Hampstead?
+Stanfield suffered from poor health in the last ten years of his life & died in Hampstead in north London, on May 18, 1867.
+He also lived, for a time, in a house in which Samuel Pepys had resided - was that the same house in Hampstead, I wonder?